tyler-griggs/tyler-griggs.github.io/_blogs/melange.md

 We evaluated Mélange's performance using various GPU types (NVIDIA L4, A10G, A100, and H100), model sizes (Llama2-7b and Llama2-70b), and TPOT SLOs (40ms, 120ms).
 To capture a range of service scenarios, we use three datasets: for short-context tasks (interactive chat) we use the Chatbot Arena [dataset](https://huggingface.co/datasets/lmsys/lmsys-chat-1m), for long-contex tasks (document summarization) we use the Pubmed [dataset](https://huggingface.co/datasets/ccdv/pubmed-summarization), and for a mixed-context setting we create a synthetic dataset of 80% short-context and 20% long-context requests.
 We compare to baselines that use only a single GPU type.
 Our results indicate substantial cost reductions in diverse service settings:

 - **Short-Context Tasks (Interactive Chats):** In Plots 7 & 8, Mélange achieves 15-77% cost reduction (120ms SLO) and 9-68% reduction (40ms SLO) compared to single-GPU strategies.
-At 1-2 req/s, H100/A100 are underutilzed, makeing L4/A10G the economic option..
+At 1-2 req/s, H100/A100 are underutilized, making L4/A10G the economic option..
 However, as the rate increases, L4/A10G’s cost advantage reduces as A100/H100 are better utilized, yet they remain competitive with A100 even at higher request rates due to their T/\\$ advantage for smaller request sizes.
 Conversely, at a 40ms SLO, A10G/L4 show much higher relative costs due to their increased latency, requiring more instances to meet the tight deadline.
 Mélange adapts by allocating more L4/A10G at 120ms SLO and more A100 at 40ms SLO, consistently reducing overall cost.
 - **Long-Context Tasks (Document Summarization):** In Plots 9 & 10, Mélange achieves 15-33% cost reduction (120ms SLO) and 2-22% reduction (40ms SLO).
 A100 generally achieves higher T/\\$ for the request sizes in PubMed, evidenced by the 120ms setting where A100-only is consistently cheaper than H100-only.
 However, when SLO tightens to 40ms, H100 is the clear winner due to H100’s lower inference latency.
 Again, Mélange adapts to these dynamics by allocating a greater share of A100s at a looser SLO, and more H100s as the SLO is tightened.
 - **Mixed-Context Tasks (Chat with Documents):** In Plots 11 & 12, Mélange achieves 13-51% cost reduction (120ms SLO) and 4-51% reduction (40ms SLO).
 Compared to the PubMed workload, A100-only has much greater cost efficiency in the Mixed workload than H100 due to a greater portion of short-context requests, for which A100 achieves greater T/\\$.
 Mélange capitalizes by using more A100 than H100, but it also uses L4/A10Gs for small requests, enabling even further cost reduction.